 Assistant Commissioner, Research and Technology

-Boardman, a Department employee since 1970, has logged the most service to the agency among Leadership Team members.
-He’s managed numerous programs having worked in Curriculum, Teacher Licensure, Accountability, Federal Programs and Assessment, among other areas.
+Boardman, a department employee since 1970, has logged the most service to the agency among Leadership Team members.
+He’s managed numerous programs having worked in Curriculum, Educator Licensure, Accountability, Federal Programs and Assessment, among other areas.
 In his current role, he supervises data collection, statistical analysis and technology.
 He previously worked as a teacher in Monette, Mo.
 A native of Heber Springs, he has bachelor’s and master’s degrees from the University of Central Arkansas.

 Assistant Commissioner, Fiscal and Administrative Services

 Hernandez, former Danville School District Superintendent, began his career with the ADE in July of 2013.
 In his role, he will oversee the agency’s finances and the distribution of funds to public schools.
 Previously, Hernandez served as high school principal in Yell County, math teacher and coach at Fountain Lake High School, Hot Springs Middle School, Danville High School and at Marion Abramson High School in New Orleans.
 Hernandez holds a bachelor of science in biology, a master of arts in mathematics education and educational leadership, and is in the doctoral program at Harding University.
 He is a native of Arkansas.